euroscipy/euroscipy_proceedings/papers/01_preface/preface.rst

 computing tutorial (Ian Ozsvald).

-After four long years as Program chair, Tiziano Zito stepped down this year and passed on the torch to Ralf Gommers to design and organized the main track.
+After four long years as Program chair, Tiziano Zito stepped down this year and passed on the torch to Ralf Gommers to design and organize the main track.
 The main track consisted of keynote talks, contributed talks, the very famous lightning talks, and last but not least the poster sessions.
 The first keynote was given by Steven G. Johnson, on *Crossing barriers with Julia, Scipy